Visiting the Lighthouse

 When approaching the security gate, please be prepared to present the guard with proper identification for yourself as well as any other passengers who are 18 or older (a valid driver's license will work).

-All civilian visitors to NAS Pensacola must use the West Gate entrance, located approximately one mile south of the intersection of Blue Angel Parkway and Sorrento Rd.
-Evening and weekend open times are very limited.
-The West Gate is typically open from 7:00 am to 6:30 pm on weekdays but is subject to change.
-The Lighthouse will be on your right when entering from the West Gate.
+All civilian visitors to NAS Pensacola during daily operating hours must use the West Gate entrance, located approximately one mile south of the intersection of Blue Angel Parkway and Sorrento Rd.
+This gate closes to visitors at 4:30pm, so be sure to be on the base by that time in order to see the lighthouse.

 From Perdido Key, FL and Orange Beach, Gulf Shores, AL: